lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

 # Use Cromwell & WDL for Pipelines

 ### Why do this
- - USE [The Broad Institute's cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job(s)
+ - USE the [cromwell](https://github.com/broadinstitute/cromwell) orchestration engine to scale your analysis job(s) - used at The Broad Institute and many other organizations world-wdie.
- - USE [The Broad Institute's WDL (workflow definition language)](https://software.broadinstitute.org/wdl) to configure the cromwell orchestration engine by describing your tool/workflow inputs & outputs
+ - USE the [open source WDL (workflow definition language)](https://software.broadinstitute.org/wdl) to configure the cromwell orchestration engine by describing your tool/workflow inputs & outputs - used at The Broad Institute and many other organizations world-wdie.

   <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/raw/master/images/wdl-cromwell.png" width=500 align=right>